Ange-Dvs/PFDA-project/README.md

 - **[Investopedia – Interpolation](https://www.investopedia.com/terms/i/interpolation.asp)**
   Clarified how interpolation is used to fill gaps in time-series data.

 ---

-## **Practical Application of Resources**

-- **Stock Data Collection:**
-  `yfinance` tutorials and documentation guided the setup and data fetching process.

-- **Data Analysis:**
-  Pandas and financial metric resources were vital for analysing daily returns, volatility, and correlations.

-- **Visualization:**
-  Plotting techniques and colour mapping resources ensured clear and consistent data visualizations.

-- **Statistical Analysis:**
-  Financial indicators like SMA, P/E ratio, and beta volatility were used to interpret stock trends and risks.

----

 ### Description of common investing terminology